wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 {% post_image hashed_id: '4e39e75fa56a0d7ba9f58798f199a4c1e0ada9eb', width: 500, class: 'float_left' %}

+Sorting data is crucial to understanding it.
+You've got a lot of data in your Wistia account, so it's helpful to use sorting to make sense of all those sweet, sweet analytics.

-Sorting within Wistia analytics pages help prioritize analytics data in the way most useful for you.
-Above the graph choose Projects or Videos, and select date ranges (Months, Weeks, Days).
+With sorting you can prioritize analytics data in the ways most useful to you.
+Above the graph you can choose Projects or Videos, and select date ranges (Months, Weeks, Days).

 {% post_image hashed_id: '2f8b6bcdd778b9844f89fe71123b03f4cfb2169e', class: 'center' %}

-Drill down further below the graph to sort by attributes like amount of videos, date created, or number of plays.
+Drill down further below the graph to sort by attributes like amount of embedded videos, date created, or number of plays.
 The sorting bar is slightly different at the account and project levels, so heads up!